senthil4321/meta-srk/recipes-srk/bbb-01-eeprom/files/README.md

 - BeagleBone Black board
 - EEPROM device accessible at `/sys/bus/i2c/devices/0-0050/eeprom`
 - `at24` kernel module loaded (run `modprobe at24` if needed)
+- Kernel configured with I2C and AT24 EEPROM support
+- `i2c-tools` package for debugging (included in the image)

 ## Setup